FabianVolkers/project-cli/README.md

 # Project CLI <!-- omit in TOC -->

 A Command line tool for initialising and managing development projects.
+Also some basic code generation.

 ## Contents <!-- omit in TOC -->
 - [Overview](#overview)